Skip to main content

 • Not self sufficient.
 Only one component of 3D animation workflow.
 You need to know where to take it next.

-• Training is usually done on human motion capture data, which means these techniques so far only deal with realistic physics based motion, nothing stylized and cartoony.
+• Training is usually done on human motion capture data, which means these techniques so far only deal with realistic physics based motion, nothing stylized or cartoony.

 TOOLS